McDonald’s Mac Jr.

 Priced at a reasonable £2.49 and clocking in at a respectable 400 calories, this is certainly a good option for those looking for a lighter meal.

 Of course, those complaining about the size of the Big Mac (£3.19) getting smaller over the years can turn their attention to the Grand Big Mac.

-Being a Junior, the Mac Jr. isn’t allowed its own special box but does get its own packaging which is the same style you’d get for a regular burger off the Saver Menu.
+Being a Junior, this isn’t allowed its own special box but does get its own packaging which is the same style you’d get for a regular burger off the Saver Menu.
 But without the Saver Menu price.

 Biting in you get that familiarity of the Special Sauce alongside the pickles, lettuce and onion.
-It’s exactly what it sets out to be – a smaller version of the Big Mac.
+It’s exactly what it sets out to be – a smaller version of the flagship burger.

-I can’t help think it is there to appease those who might look at the Grand Big Mac and say “McDonald’s is trying to fatten us up with this bigger burger” I would hope the counter would be “well look… we have a smaller option too killjoy”.
+I can’t help think it is there to appease those who might look at the GBM and say “McDonald’s is trying to fatten us up with this bigger burger” i.e. their counter would be “well look… we have a smaller option too killjoy”.